muquit/libsodium-jna/README.md

 mvn -f pom_java11.xml clean install mvn -f pom_java11.xml test
 ```

-**Please note: one unit test which checks the version of libsodium will fail if you use libsodium version > 1.0.15.**
-Please update that Unit test to match your version of libsodium.

 To load the project in Eclipse, select _File->Import...->Maven->Existing Maven Projects_, then Click on *Next >*, click on *Browse...* button and select the libsodium-jna directory.